 Tea with milk?

-The White Moon blend was inspired by ancient Chinese tradition, which proves its unique and intriguing character .
-The plant flavor of Ceylon green tea has been enriched with smooth, velvety and milky notes that give the infusion a creamy texture.
+The White Moon blend was inspired by ancient Chinese tradition, which attests to its unique and intriguing character.
+The vegetal taste of Ceylon green tea is enriched with smooth, velvety, and milky notes, giving the infusion a creamy texture.

-This is an unusual item, but it will certainly steal the hearts of people looking for new flavors and aromas!
+This is an unusual item, but it will certainly win the hearts of those seeking new flavors and aromas!

 Everyone knows this tea!

-Earl Gray is appreciated all over the world, all thanks to the excellent combination of the expressive flavor extracted from Ceylon black tea leaves and a citrus finish .
+Earl Grey is prized worldwide, all thanks to the exquisite combination of the distinct flavor extracted from Ceylon black tea leaves and a citrusy finish.

-This combination of flavors and aromas has made Earl Gray a timeless item among all tea varieties.
+This combination of flavors and aromas has made Earl Grey a timeless classic among all tea varieties.